pserdax/peanut/README.md

 # peanut
-huh, you mean pin a note?
+:peanuts: huh, you mean pin a note?